 Class B misdemeanors are those which, “characteristically involve a minor risk of physical injury to a person, minor offenses against property interests, minor offenses against public administration or order, or minor offenses against public health and decency.”
 Examples include disorderly conduct and prostitution.
 Class B misdemeanors carry the potential for a $2,000 fine and up to 90 days in jail unless an alternate maximum sentence is prescribed in the statute defining the offense.

 Defending Yourself Against a Felony or Misdemeanor Charge in Alaska State Court

 Regardless of whether you have been charged with an unclassified felony or a Class B misdemeanor, you are facing substantial fines and jail time.
 In order to protect yourself, it is important to start working on your defense as soon as possible.
-You could have a variety of defenses available, and working with an experienced criminal defense attorney in Anchorage is the best way to avoid unnecessary (and potentially life-changing) consequences as a result of your arrest.
+You could have a variety of defenses available, and working with an experienced criminal defense attorney in Anchorage, AK is the best way to avoid unnecessary (and potentially life-changing) consequences as a result of your arrest.

 Speak Alaska Criminal Defense Attorney Eric Derleth

-If you have been arrested for a crime in Alaska, I encourage you to contact me promptly for a free and confidential consultation.
+If you have been arrested for a crime in Alaska, I encourage you to contact our Alaska criminal defense attorney promptly for a free and confidential consultation.
 To find out what defenses you may have available, call my office at 907-262-9164.